code-423n4/2022-10-blur-findings/data/enckrish-Q.md

 ## [Q-9] Use checks-effects-interaction pattern
 While there is no risk due to the usage of a reentrancy-guard, `BlurExchange.execute` updates `cancelledOrFilled` after potentially dangerous external calls, which is not recommended practice.
 Consider moving these state changes above the `_execute*transfer` calls. https://github.com/code-423n4/2022-10-blur/blob/main/contracts/BlurExchange.sol#L164-165

-## [Q-10] Use `type(uint256).max` for `Order.expirationTime` for oracle cancellations
-Currently orders with expirationTime set to 0 are settleable at any time subject to fulfillment of other conditions.
-Since by default it is set to 0 only, missing initialization will cause issues.
-It is suggested to set it to `type(uint256).max` explicitly, for oracle cancellations to prevent this.